 Second generation SMETS2 meters are the subject of remonstrations from a third of households installed with it, citing a variety of issues with installation and functionality.
 The SMETS2 were supposedly designed to dodge any technical problem, which is not the case.

-Energy retailers are raising concerns regarding whether or not the SMETS2 smart meter is up to the job.
-Some retailers believe the first-generation SMETS1 is superior to theSMETS2, and is considerably easier to operate and capture data with.
+Energy retailers are raising concerns regarding SMETS2 smart meter operability.
+Some retailers believe the first-generation SMETS1 is more superior than SMETS2 and is considerably easier to operate and capture data.

 Another representative pointed out instances where customers say they have lost trust in a specific supplier due to faulty smart meters.
-They also discussed SMETS2 meters being unavailable for prepayment accounts, straining the target deadline for the rollout.
+They also discussed SMETS2 being unavailable for prepayment accounts, straining the target deadline for the rollout.

 Smart Energy GB ambassador Carol Vorderman said that smart meters help update the energy system, ensuring a more intelligent way of managing energy usage.